-Research supports that growing the skills of parents improves the mental, emotional, and behavioral development of children.
+Research supports growing skills around self-awareness, self-management, social awareness, relationships, and the ability to make responsible decisions of parents improves the mental, emotional, and behavioral development of children.
 This connection between parent and child makes this strategy a two-generation approach.

-Furthermore, research is now showing that a child with strong whole child skills develops into an adult with similar skills and that these skills as an adult will foster the healthy development of the next generation.
-In this way, growing strong self-awareness, self-management, social awareness, and relationship skills, along with the ability to make responsible decisions is really a three-generation approach with the potential for much broader impact.
+Furthermore, research is now showing that a child with strong skills develops into an adult with similar skills and that these skills as an adult will foster the healthy development of the next generation.
+In this way, growing skills around self-awareness, self-management, social awareness, relationships, and the ability to make responsible decisions is a three-generation approach with the potential for much broader impact.